Uncapped Revisions

 Everything you might be wondering before paying.

-Paste the contract. our AI reads every clause, flags the ones that should worry you, scores the overall risk from 1 to 10, and drafts the email you'd send back if you had a lawyer friend on speed dial.
+Paste the contract.
+Our AI reads every clause, surfaces the unusual ones, scores the overall risk profile from 1 to 10, and drafts talking points you can adapt for a conversation with the other party.
 About 30 seconds.
+Informational only — not legal advice.

 Freelance agreements, employment contracts, NDAs, leases (residential or commercial), vendor agreements, SaaS terms, purchase agreements, partnership docs.
 Basically anything with clauses and signature lines.
 English only for now.